kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_jobs.md

   Troubleshooting the status of a Job
 ---

-This doc is about troubleshooting pending kubernetes Jobs, however, most of the ideas can be extrapolated to other supported CRDs.
+This doc is about troubleshooting pending [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/), however, most of the ideas can be extrapolated to other [supported job types](/docs/tasks/run).

+See the [Kueue overview](/docs/overview/#high-level-kueue-operation) to visualize the components that collaborate to run a Job.

+In the remaining of the document, let's assume your Job is called `my-job` and it's in the `my-namespace` namespace.

 ## Identifying the Workload for your Job

-For each Job (a Kubernetes Job or a CRD), Kueue creates a [Workload](/docs/concepts/workload) object to hold the information about the admission of the Job.
-The Workload object allows Kueue to make admission decisions without knowing the specifics of each CRD.
+For each Job, Kueue creates a [Workload](/docs/concepts/workload) object to hold the details about the admission of the Job, wether it was admitted or not.

 There are multiple ways to find the Workload for a Job.
-In the following examples, let's assume your Job is called `my-job` in the `my-namespace` namespace.

 1. You can obtain the Workload name from the Job events, running the following command: